AlizadeAlireza/mySQL_education/README.md

 to get the current date and it's true for the current time with CURRENT_TIME() function.

 for the datetime we can use the NOW() function.

+we can use the - and + for time to pass it or back in the time.